Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy

-The remainder of this paper is structured as follows: Section~\ref{sec:Related Work} reviews existing DFL frameworks, examines DP as a mechanism for safeguarding ML models in FL, and explores the integration of HD with DP.
-Section~\ref{sec:Research Methodology} introduces fundamental concepts related to HD, and DP, then details the proposed PrivateDFL framework and its implementation.
-Section~\ref{sec:Experimental Design} outlines the experimental setup, and the results of the experiments are presented and analyzed in Section~\ref{sec:Experimental Results}, where PrivateDFL is evaluated in terms of privacy, accuracy, and efficiency.
-Finally, Section~\ref{sec:Conclusions and Future Work} summarizes the contributions of this work in developing trustworthy, explainable, and privacy-preserving decentralized learning models, while proposing future research directions for advancing XAI approaches in secure IoT deployments.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:Related Work} reviews prior work on DFL, DP, and HD.
+Section~\ref{sec:Preliminary} introduces the fundamentals of HD and DP.
+Section~\ref{sec:Research Methodology} presents the proposed PrivateDFL framework and its implementation.
+Section~\ref{sec:Experimental Design} outlines the experimental setup, and Section~\ref{sec:Experimental Results} reports and analyzes the results.
+Finally, Section~\ref{sec:Conclusions and Future Work} summarizes the contributions and highlights future research directions.